teamcfadvance/cfstatic/full-guide.md

 If you've not heard of LESS CSS, head on over to [http://lesscss.org/](http://lesscss.org/) and fall to your knees in humble awe (and get all coder giddy).

-In CfStatic, simply create .less files with LESS css in them in exactly the same way you create .css files for CfStatic.
-CfStatic will take your .less files and compile them as css, saving the output to `yourfile.less.css`.
-It will then minify that compiled css file in accordance with the rules you configure.
+In CfStatic, simply create .less files with LESS CSS in them in exactly the same way you create .css files for CfStatic.
+CfStatic will take your .less files and compile them as CSS, saving the output to `yourfile.less.css`.
+It will then minify that compiled CSS file in accordance with the rules you configure.

-Additionaly, you can configure 'less globals'.
+Additionally, you can configure 'less globals'.
 These globals will be imported into every single LESS file before compiling, saving you from repeating yourself by using `@import url( ..\mygloballessdefinitions.less )` in every file.

 <a id="coffeescript"></a>
 ## CoffeeScript